kubeflow/community/proposals/kubeflow-conformance-program-proposal.md

 -  Create a Kubeflow Pipelines component for launching the custom resource, with inputs and outputs appropriately defined using parameters and artifacts.
 The component may be published as a Python function or YAML.
 -  Runs conformance tool against the Python source, by specifying the source file, and the component function (in the case of Python function).
--  Submits the test results to OUC for approval.
+-  Submits the test results to Kubeflow Trademark Team for approval.
 -  Upon approval, Company X may name the component "X Training for Kubeflow", "X Training <TBD>"

 ## Test principles